Four inequivalent paths to Thermality in Minkowski spacetime: Particle content in R3 along various paths

+due to orthogonality, valid for $\Omega' > 0$.
 Next, we compute the same integral using the field operator $\hat{\phi}_1(u_1)$, expressed in terms of $u_2$ via the null-shift relation connecting wedges $R_1$ and $R_2$.
 Multiplying both sides of Eq.~(\ref{Eq:3.0.0.6}) by the same Fourier kernel gives

 Matching Eqs.~(\ref{Eq:3.3.0.2}) and (\ref{Eq:3.3.0.3}), and evaluating at $\Omega' = \Omega$, allows us to identify the Bogoliubov coefficients between wedges $\mathrm{R}_1$ and $\mathrm{R}_2$:

 Utilizing the explicit coordinate transformation between $u_1$ and $u_2$ from Eq.~(\ref{Eq:2.1.1.9}), one finds that